 Vaping residue is less damaging than tobacco

-Although both types of residue can damage your property, vaping causes slightly less damage.
+Although both types of residues can damage your property, vaping causes slightly less damage.

 - Vaping residue won’t stain the walls.
 Unlike cigarettes, you don’t have to worry about vaping residue staining the walls.